Atlasim1/MicroPythonShell/README.md

 *Currently, "help" and "?"
 Do not work because of difficulties
 #

-Currently, Using a command that is not listed Tries to load it as a Shodule (MpSh Program) If that fails, It throws an error
+Currently, Using a command that is not listed Tries to load it as a Program If that fails, It throws an error

 ---